atwalsultan/minesweeper/README.md

 ## Minesweeper

 The classic Minesweeper game.
 Built using Vanilla JavaScript, HTML and CSS.
+[Live Demo](https://atwalsultan.github.io/minesweeper/)

-## Project Specifications/Features
+## Project Specifications & Features

 - Makes use of recursion to implement game logic.
+- Choose difficulty level (number of bombs) from a dropdown list.
+- Start a new game by clicking the refresh icon.
+- Sound effects on various outcomes and actions.
+- Mute/unmute by clicking the speaker icon.
+- Smooth transitions and animations on various actions.
 - Uses CSS grid layout to display cells.
-- Choose difficulty level (number of bombs) from a dropdown list.
-- Start a new game by clicking the _Refresh_ button.
-- Fully responsive to changes in window size.

 ## Rules